jparise/apprankings/README.md

 Copyright &copy; 2011 Jon Parise &lt;jon@indelible.org&gt;

-`apprankings.py` scrapes App Store rankings from iTunes and writes the results to a CSV-formatted output file.
+`apprankings` scrapes App Store rankings from iTunes and writes the results to a CSV-formatted output file.
 It currently queries both the iPhone and iPad App Stores for the *Paid*, *Free*, and *Top Grossing* lists.
 It covers the *All* and *Games* categories, but it could be further extended and